Walbunja: Country

 Walbunja Country covers 2,500 mi2 a region from Cape Dromedary northwards to the vicinity of Ulladulla.
 Their inland extension is as far as the Shoalhaven River.
 Braidwood, Araluen and Moruya all lie on what is Walbunja land.
 The Wandandian peoples lay on their northern boundary, and to their south are the Djiringanj and Thaua.

 Alternative names

-Alternative spellings include Walbanga and Walbunga.
+Alternative spellings include Walbanga, Walbunga, and Wulbunja.

 According to Norman Tindale, alternative names included: